 Such a dog is not at all afraid of a stranger, understands well its power superiority over him and perfectly feels the fear that its very appearance evokes - even if it is not ferocious, but neutral or rather friendly.
 At the same time, not necessarily the powerful jaws of such a "man`s friend" will be muzzled - on the contrary, the owners who are completely confident in the harmless disposition of their "pets" the calf`s height will often be complacently sure that "he does not bite", "well, he only sniffs you in order to meet you", "he will never attack anyone in his life", "he only looks so terrible, but in fact he is kind", "he is harmless as a teddy bear".

 Alas, the cruel and grim reality now and then refutes these misconceptions, and from time to time it is reported in the press that living in the city toothed muscular dogs attack not only random passers-by, but also their owners right in apartments and mutilate or kill them or their children left at home, sometimes for no apparent reason.
-Well, what can be added here about sports enthusiasts living in megalopolises, doing jogging around the park in the morning?
+What can be added here about sports enthusiasts living in megalopolises, doing jogging around the park in the morning?
 It`s likely that they had to suddenly feel a strange touch on hand lowered in motion of something warm and wet, or, precisely speaking, the face of a high, strong dog, for whom do not matter strict orders of his master walking with him: "Near!", "Sit!", "Lie down!" - and who is much more obedient to the call of instinct, prompting to start the pursuit of "biped prey" running away somewhere.

 And, it should be noted that the lover of an early morning jog in the fresh air is again very lucky if the "harmless" pet of a meter height who caught up with him will be limited in manifesting its instincts with a muzzle.
-And the fate of an athlete will be much worse if this saving device doesn`t appear on the pet, for example, for the simple reason that its owner is firmly convinced that at six in the morning only he and the dog will walk in the park and no awakening its predatory nature "moving targets" nearby certainly will not be.
+And the fate of an athlete will be much worse if this saving device doesn`t appear on the pet, for example, for the simple reason that its owner is firmly convinced that at six in the morning only he and his dog will walk in the park and no awakening its predatory nature "moving targets" nearby certainly will not be.

-Thus, almost all the time spent in a wild environment, the home dog of the famous scientist spent on hunting, and at the same time her victims were four field mice.
-It is difficult, of course, to call the chow-chow a small dog, but its one "exit to nature" was enough to become for her a real calamity.
-Not surprisingly, therefore, that a much bigger and more ferocious dogs, constantly living in the concrete jungle, sometimes suddenly feel the desire to hunt.
-And for the reason that cats, sparrows and pigeons fall into their field of vision not always, and they behave themselves, knowing well what to expect from dogs, carefully, the object of hunting becomes, alas, a man.
+In other words, even one medium-sized dog’s going outdoors was enough to become a real disaster for the nature.
+It is not surprising, therefore, that much larger and more ferocious dogs, constantly living in the stone jungle, from time to time suddenly feel a desire to hunt.
+And for the reason that cats, sparrows, and pigeons come into their field of vision far from always, and they behave, knowing well what to expect from dogs, rather carefully, the object of hunting becomes, alas, a man.